openstack/nova/doc/source/index.rst

 * :doc:`Block Device Mapping </user/block-device-mapping>`: One of the trickier
   parts to understand is the Block Device Mapping parameters used to connect specific block devices to computes.
 This deserves its own deep dive.
+* :doc:`Configuration drive </user/config-drive>`: Provide information to the
+  guest instance when it is created.

 For Operators
 =============